Extensibility

 A hook is a function that the Assistant calls at a known boundary in their lifecycle.
 The harness owns the loop, and your Assistant's code runs at named points along the way.
 Each hook lives in its own file under hooks/<name>.ts, and the filename is the hook name.

 The diagram below maps what we call the Agent Loop.
-The nodes are lifecycle events: the points in time a turn passes through.
+The nodes are lifecycle events: the points in time turns of a conversation passes through.
 The connecting hooks are the places your code can run as the turn moves from one event to the next.

 The Agent LoopA turn flows from the user prompt through a context check, model call, and model response to the assistant reply, with tool results and a compaction branch looping back.
-The hooks user-prompt-submit, pre-model-call, post-model-call, post-tool-use, and stop fire on the transitions. post-compact is drawn as a reserved branch off the compaction step that is not yet dispatched through the plugin chain.user-prompt-submitpost-tool-usepre-model-callpost-compactpost-model-calltool_usestopcontinueUser promptContext checkModel callModel responseAssistant replyCompactionTool result
+A context error on the model response also branches to compaction.
+The hooks user-prompt-submit, pre-model-call, post-compact, post-model-call, post-tool-use, and stop fire on the transitions.user-prompt-submitpost-tool-usepre-model-callpost-compactpost-model-callContext Errortool_usestopcontinueUser promptContext checkModel callModel responseAssistant replyCompactionTool result

 The Assistant Lifecycle